milahu450/satanic-cross-unicode-symbols/README.md

 ## limitations

 these non-ascii glyphs
-are not included in some monospace fonts
+are not included in most monospace fonts

 ```
 ⸸✞☦✝✟♱☥♁✙+